alteryx/gh-action-pypi-upload/README.md

 ## Prereqs

-* You can `pip install` your library locally and import it
+* You can `pip install` the library locally and import it

 ## Usage